 That question intrigued me and I wasn't satisfied with the answer I found through some quick Googling.
 So, I engaged in my own intensive research seeking an answer, poring through thousands of old newspapers and books.
 As I delved into that rabbit hole, I uncovered so much fascinating information about the history of Chinatown and its restaurants.
 Eventually, I decided to write a five-part series of articles about what I found, as well as providing some answers to my original question.
 These articles contained an abundance of references, especially to many old newspapers.

 Even after completing this initial series of articles, I continued my research as I kept finding new and interesting information.
-Eventually, I began expanding and revising my original articles as well as writing additional historical articles, on a variety of related topics, from the first Chinese restaurants outside Boston to a history of Dim Sum in the U.S. All of these articles, about 25, were completed and/or expanded/revised during the first third of 2020, and consist of over 100,000 words, the size of a book, so there's plenty to read if you're so inclined.
+Eventually, I began expanding and revising my original articles as well as writing additional historical articles, on a variety of related topics, from the first Chinese restaurants outside Boston to a history of Dim Sum in the U.S. Many of these articles were completed and/or expanded/revised during the first third of 2020, and consist of over 100,000 words, the size of a book, so there's plenty to read if you're so inclined.

 To help bring more visibility to all of these posts, and to make it easier to find these articles, I've compiled all of the links into this single post.
 It will be a repository for all of these articles, and I'll update it when I write a new article.
 This should be helpful to my readers who want to delve deeper into the fascinating stories of the history of Boston's Chinatown, its restaurants, and related matters.